Thursday, August 13, 2009

 Entrapment

 Floating in a sea of slow walkers: this is the Caracas sidewalk.
 I glance around tensely and see only relaxed arms, slow gaits and drawn out conversations.
-I find my leader—he is brave, and probably really late for work.
-He understands my frustration.
-I nearly latch onto him as if clutching drops of sweet freedom in this sea of oppresively slow movers.
-His haste creates a path of liberation as we glide seamlessly through the dawdling crowd.
+I find my leader—a random stranger.
+But he is brave, and probably really late for work; he understands my frustration.
+I nearly latch onto him, a sweet freedom in this sea of oppressively slow movers.
+His haste creates a path of liberation as we glide through the dawdling crowd.

 We arrive at the stoplight.
 I am silently grateful, while he is still oblivious to his role as my sidewalk leader.
 I smell autonomy, seconds away—the light reaches its final yellow moments.
 Red will come and I will launch myself onto the temporarily open road.
 Prepárate.

 But the Chavistas smell that open road first: I am quickly enveloped by red shirts and signs instructing stopped cars to vote SI.
-A monstrously large poster, a horn, 2 jumping ralliers, 5 men rushing into the streeet carrying a banner: SI SI SI SI!
-2 students with red hair shouting UH!AH!
+A monstrously large poster, a horn, two jumping ralliers, five men rushing into the streeet carrying a banner: SI SI SI SI! two students with red hair shouting UH!AH!

 I reach the other side, defeated and entangled once more in the languid crowd.